dhobi/datatables.colResize/readme.md

 Callback on drag end / touchend event.
 Parameter is the dataTable column which has been resized and all other columns in the table.

 ### getMinWidthOf

 default: null

 If defined (not null) will be used to calculate the minimal width of the given jQuery th - node.

 If null (default) the plugin tries to detect the minimal width by

 1. Looking at the CSS min-width property
 2. Guessing the width by checking the space the text label uses
 3. Minimum 30px width

+### stateSaveCallback

+default: uses localStorage

+Callback when state needs to save.
+Parameter is an array of column sizes.

+example: [437,412,416,258,397,357]

+### stateLoadCallback

+default: uses localStorage

+Callback when state needs to be restored.
+You will need to return an array of column sizes.

+example: [437,412,416,258,397,357]